swacad/Hash_Dir/README.md

 'sha512'

 EXAMPLES:
-python hash_dir.py / md5
+python hash_dir.py / md5 1
-(This will hash the entire contents of the root directory using MD5)
+(Hash all files less 1MB or less in the root directory using MD5)

-python hash_dir.py c:\ sha256
+python hash_dir.py c:\ sha256 100 True
-(This will hash the entire contents of the C drive)
+(Hash all files less 100MB or less in the root directory using SHA256 and output hashed files to console)

-python hash_dir.py "c:\program files" sha1
+python hash_dir.py "c:\program files" sha1 1000
-(This will hash the entire contents of the C:\Windows\System32\ directory using SHA1)
+(Hash all files less 1000MB or less in the root directory using SHA1)
 ```

 # Performance
 Hashing small directories will be nearly instantaneous.
 Hashing large directories such as the C:\Windows\System32\ will probably take between 10-20 seconds depending on how fast your machine is.
 Hashing entire root directories can take 20 minutes or longer.

-The text file outputs will be proportionate to the number of files hashed.
-This is not a problem for small directories but hashing large directories will create large text files.
+The csv file outputs will be proportionate to the number of files hashed.
+This is not a problem for small directories but hashing large directories will create large csv files.
 Make sure you have enough space for your files.

 # Known Issues
 Some files cannot be read because they protected.
 This can occur even when running with administrator credentials.
-These files will have a "bad hash" value of 6150626741db26913278948d5d32b779500a6eb03907732d9c28a1f74e86cfc02844d172eb22c0e1fb16230ef7084e0b24a7d27b639c1759c5ed10aec6cb1d5a.
+These files will have a "bad hash" value of the string "bad_hash" hashed with the chosen algorithm.

-# To Do
-1. Clean up execution portion of code by modularizing the code.
-2. Add the ability to compare a list of hashes from a text file and output all matching or non-matching files and hashes to another text file.